shosseinimotlagh/HomeStore/README.md

 - **Composable services** - bring up only what a solution needs: `with_index_service`, `with_log_service`, `with_data_service`, `with_repl_data_service`, `with_fault_containment`.
-- **Run-to-completion I/O** - the device layer drives `io_uring` through IOManager reactors; devices on the same reactor interact without locks, with no executor queue or thread hop.
+- **Non-blocking, reactor-local I/O** - the device layer drives `io_uring` through IOManager reactors;
+  the reactor never blocks, and devices on the same reactor interact without locks — no executor queue or thread hop.
+(A `co_await` is still a suspension point: state is stable across a synchronous segment, not across an await.)
 - **Coroutine data path** - `BlkDataService` / `ReplDev` reads and writes are awaitables; `co_await` yields an `iomgr::io_result` (`std::expected<size_t, std::error_condition>`).
 - **Replication** - replicated devices over Raft via [nuraft_mesg](https://github.com/eBay/nuraft_mesg),